 priority will be given to those who have supported the author, but

 donations should not be made to induce support.

-Jordan Gerth is a junior undergraduate at the University of Wisconsin
+Jordan Gerth is employed by the University of Wisconsin's Space

-by the University's Space Science and Engineering Center to develop a
+Science and Engineering Center to develop new capabilities for

-System (AWIPS), which is in use by the National Weather Service.
+which is primarily used by the National Weather Service.

 These scripts were developed on private time.
 In

 2002, Jordan Gerth wrote the composite reflectivity help file for

 following link must appear on any web page using any form or version of